-Officials In Hawaii Hand Out Thousands Of Masks As Kilauea Spews More Ash
+Hawaii Officials Hand Out Thousands Of Masks As Kilauea Spews More Ash

 Another fissure has emerged on Hawaii's Kilauea volcano, bringing the total to 21, as authorities handed out protective masks and local officials warned that toxic ash and sulfur dioxide gas are the biggest health concerns for people near the mountain.

-The new fissure was discovered at Leilani Estates, the neighborhood in Puna where the first new fissures were seen earlier this month when Kilauea suddenly became more active.
+The new fissure was discovered at Leilani Estates, the neighborhood in Puna where the first new fissures were seen this month when Kilauea suddenly became more active.
 Since then, more than two dozen homes have been inundated in slow-moving lava flows.

 Webcam image from HVO Observation Tower of ash plume from this morning's explosive eruption at Kīlauea Volcano's summit. https://t.co/lV7HjT956l pic.twitter.com/8QEqFrWNsY— USGS Volcanoes🌋 (@USGSVolcanoes) May 17, 2018